Frequently Asked Questions

 Choosing to represent yourself can lead to unnecessary and permanent consequences.
 The smartest action you can take after you have been charged with a criminal offence is to retain the most experienced lawyer you can afford.

-Contact Ross Lutz Barristers for an initial no cost and no commitment consultation.
+Contact Alberta Legal for an initial no cost and no commitment consultation.

 How do I prepare for my first meeting with my criminal defence lawyer, and what should I expect?

 You should expect one of our lawyers to accommodate your preference in how we meet with you.
 You have the option of meeting with one of us in person, by telephone or virtually via an online meeting program.

 At Alberta Legal, we meet potential clients at no charge to offer general information about their case and explain the benefits of hiring one of our experienced lawyers to assist with their legal problems.
 You should know that most criminal lawyers charge a flat rate for their services based on their experience.
 At Alberta Legal, we do not offer you one fee for a guilty plea and another fee for a trial.
 We believe that this is a disadvantage to you because it may persuade you to plead guilty when you otherwise would not.